TUM-I5/MolSim/README.md

 Run tests with <code>ctest</code>

 <h1> Presentation </h1>
-Each weeks presentations (and the corresponding .tex-files) can be found at <code>presentation/200805_TUM_LaTex-Vorlagenpaket/</code>.
+Each weeks presentations (and the corresponding .tex-files) can be found in the Jo/presentation branch of this repository.